top of page

 2. Train Staff on New Protocols

-Healthcare professionals must understand how to use the HIB system and respect patient privacy rules.
+Healthcare professionals must understand how to use the HIA system and respect patient privacy rules.
 Training should cover:

 • Accessing and updating patient records